Manifestly Covariant Polynomial M5-brane Lagrangians: Introduction

-Among other developments Sen's formalism has been employed in the direction of constructing M5-brane actions \cite{Lambert:2019diy,Andriolo:2020ykk,Vanichchapongjaroen:2020wza,Phonchantuek:2023iao,Rist:2020uaa,Gustavsson:2020ugb,Andrianopoli:2022bzr}. \cite{Lambert:2019diy} supersymmetrised Sen's model to obtain a (2,0) action in Minkowski spacetime and showed its generalisation to an interacting non-abelian theory.
+Among other developments, Sen's formalism has been employed in the direction of constructing M5-brane actions \cite{Lambert:2019diy,Andriolo:2020ykk,Vanichchapongjaroen:2020wza,Phonchantuek:2023iao,Rist:2020uaa,Gustavsson:2020ugb,Andrianopoli:2022bzr}.
+In \cite{Lambert:2019diy} Sen's model was supersymmetrised to obtain a (2,0) action in Minkowski spacetime and showed its generalisation to an interacting non-abelian theory.
 It was further investigated in \cite{Andriolo:2020ykk} which explored different geometrical aspects of the abelian (2,0) superconformal action.
 The results turned out to be consistent with the low-energy physics of an M5-brane action.
 In \cite{Vanichchapongjaroen:2020wza} Sen's formalism was extended to construct a complete M5-brane action using the Green-Schwarz formalism, where the only manifest supersymmetry exists in the target space.
 In one of the recent M5-brane models \cite{Rist:2020uaa} the mathematical origin of Sen's action was provided by employing the language of homotopy Maurer–Cartan theory. \cite{Andrianopoli:2022bzr} presented a rheonomic Lagrangian describing non-interacting tensor multiplets on coincident M5-branes in superspace.
 As exhibited by all of these works, Sen's formalism has proved to be very useful.

-However, while it realises Lorentz invariance manifestly, the same is not true of diffeomorphism invariance, which is realised in an unconventional and involved way.
+While Sen's formalism realises Lorentz invariance manifestly, the same is not true of diffeomorphism invariance, which is realised in an unconventional and involved way.
+In \cite{Hull:2023dgp} Hull put forth an action that is a generalisation of Sen's duality-symmetric action \cite{Sen:2015nph,Sen:2019qit}.
+Hull's theory can be formulated geometrically on any manifold and is invariant under standard diffeomorphisms.
+The non-standard diffeomorpshim in Sen's action turns out to be a consequence of restricting the auxiliary sector metric in Hull's action to be the Minkowski metric.

 The PST formulation of a duality invariant action \cite{Pasti:1995ii,Pasti:1995tn,Pasti:1996vs}, which is an alternative to Sen's formulation, has most of the characteristics required of a duality-invariant action like manifest covariance, finite number of auxiliary fields, etc. but it is not polynomial.
-It has derivatives of a scalar field present in its denominator making the Lagrangian singular when the scalar field is constant.
+It has derivatives of a scalar field present in its denominator making the Lagrangian singular when the scalar field is constant in spacetime.
 In \cite{Mkrtchyan:2019opf,Bansal:2021bis}, a polynomial formulation of the PST Lagrangian\footnote{not to be confused with the PST M5-brane Lagrangian} was shown.